amiti7/QrPointScanner/replit.md

 ## Overview

-ConstructScan is a Progressive Web Application (PWA) designed for the construction industry, allowing workers to scan QR codes on construction sites to earn points.
+Nirman Bandhu is a Progressive Web Application (PWA) designed for the coupon holders, allowing workers to scan QR codes on app sites to earn points.
 The application features a mobile-first design with OTP-based authentication and real-time QR code validation.

 ## User Preferences